 Now I know I like some whole wheat.
 When I order a sandwich at this one place, they offer wheat bread that I can’t taste the difference.
-I was curious to see how I’d like Hodgson Mill whole wheat flour.
-When you look at it, you can definitely see the grain.
+When you look at the flour, you can definitely see the grain.
 There are health benefits to choosing whole wheat.
 According to Hodgson Mill, “Whole grains are rich in fiber and nutrition, and our naturally low fat foods are often enriched even more with health-boosting ingredients like flax seed and soy.”
-You can read more about health benefits on their website.

 When I first took a bite of the biscotti, I could taste the wheat, but it wasn’t a turn off.
 In fact, when paired with gingerbread, they became surprisingly addicting.
 I kept eating the broken pieces, but I had to wait until the next morning so I’d have enough to photograph!

 In order to substitute whole wheat flour for all purpose, you have to tweak the ingredients a bit.
 I used this handy guide for some direction.
 I substituted whole wheat flour for all purpose and reduced the butter by 20% (in this case, 1 Tbsp).